-Our curriculum is hands-on and our classroom is often outdoors.
-As part of the degree, you'll earn a certification as a guide or instructor in one of our fields of focus.
-You'll also complete a practicum where you'll work in the industry alongside the experts.
-And when it's all said and done, you'll have everything you need to start your career in adventure recreation management.
+As part of the degree, students earn a certification as a guide or instructor in one of our fields of focus.
+Students also complete a practicum in the industry alongside the experts in the field.

 Dave has worked in the outdoor adventure recreation field for more than 20 years.
 Originally from the mountains of New Hampshire and Maine, he is proud to call West Virginia home.
 Dave has an undergraduate degree in Outdoor Recreation and a master’s degree from WVU.
 He is an AMGA-certified SPI rock climbing instructor and has completed the AMGA Rock Guide Course.
 He is also an ACA L4 swift water rescue and whitewater kayak instructor and has been commercially guiding rafts on Class V sections of rivers for twenty years.
 Dave is also a current wilderness first responder.

 He has worked in the college outdoor recreation field for a dozen years sharing amazing experiences with students.
 Before that, Dave ran a commercial adventure recreation business, worked with adjudicated youth programs and was a National Park Service whitewater rescue ranger.
 Dave has traveled extensively for recreation and adventure but says that some of the most fun that can be had outdoors is watching students pick up a new life long skill in adventure recreation.